VPNL/TemporalChannels/README.md

 After fitting a model to data from each session, the function plots the session-averaged measured vs. predicted fMRI responses for each trial type and returns two outputs:

-1. *roi* — object of the class `ROI` that stores fMRI data and model predictions for a given region of interest.
+1. *roi* — object of the class `tchROI` that stores fMRI data and model predictions for a given region of interest.
     1. `roi(1).run_avgs` — contains average time series for each run in *fit_exps* (see `roi(2).run_avgs` for the first set of *val_exps* if applicable)
     2. `roi(1).trial_avgs` —  contains average time series for each trial type in *fit_exps* (see `roi(2).trial_avgs` for the first set of *val_exps*)
     3. `roi(1).model` — contains model fits and *R*^2 (see `roi(2).model` for the first set of *val_exps*)
-    4. See properties in `ROI` class file for more details ([`~/TemporalChannels/functions/ROI.m`](https://github.com/VPNL/TemporalChannels/blob/master/code/ROI.m))
+    4. See properties in `tchROI` class file for more details ([`~/TemporalChannels/functions/tchROI.m`](https://github.com/VPNL/TemporalChannels/blob/master/code/tchROI.m))

-2. *model* — object of the class `ModelTS` that stores channel predictors for each session.
+2. *model* — object of the class `tchModel` that stores channel predictors for each session.
     1. `model(1).run_preds` — contains predictors for each run in *fit_exps* (see `model(2).run_preds` for the first set of *val_exps* if applicable)
     2. `model(1).trial_preds` — contains predictors for each trial type in *fit_exps* that are used for visualization (see `model(2).trial_preds` for the first set of *val_exps*)
     3. `model(1).irfs` — stores impulse response functions
     4. `model(1).params` — stores model hyperparameters
-    5. See properties in `ModelTS` class file for more details ([`~/TemporalChannels/functions/ModelTS.m`](https://github.com/VPNL/TemporalChannels/blob/master/code/ModelTS.m))
+    5. See properties in `tchModel` class file for more details ([`~/TemporalChannels/functions/tchModel.m`](https://github.com/VPNL/TemporalChannels/blob/master/code/tchModel.m))

 By default, both outputs are saved in a `.mat` file in the results directory (`~/TemporalChannels/results/`).

-### Modeling each voxel using model_vox
+### Modeling each voxel using tch_model_vox

-The `model_vox` wrapper function can be used to fit a model in each voxel using the procedure described below:
+The `tch_model_vox` wrapper function can be used to fit a model in each voxel using the procedure described below:

-1. An object `vox` of the class `Voxel` is generated that loads, preprocess, and organizes the run time series of each voxel for a set of experiments in each session.
+1. An object `vox` of the class `tchVoxel` is generated that loads, preprocess, and organizes the run time series of each voxel for a set of experiments in each session.
     1. Run time series for each voxel are stored in a 2D cell array `vox(1).runs` with each row indexing a run and each column indexing a session (e.g., `vox(1).runs(K, N)` contains a TR by voxel time series matrix from the *K*-th run of the *N*-th session in the object).
     2. Make note of the reshape parameters you used flatten the fMRI volumes in `~/TemporalChannels/data/*/Voxels` so you can perform the inverse transformation to reshape the model parameter vectors back to volume space for subsequent analyses.

-2. An object `model` of the class `ModelTS` is generated that creates channel predictors for a set of experiments in each session, where `model(1)` contains channel predictors for the data used to fit the model and `model(2)` contains channel predictors for the independent validation data.
+2. An object `model` of the class `tchModel` is generated that creates channel predictors for a set of experiments in each session, where `model(1)` contains channel predictors for the data used to fit the model and `model(2)` contains channel predictors for the independent validation data.
 The channel predictors are derived from the stimulus sequence and the model architecture.
     1. Run predictors are stored in a 2D cell array `model(1).run_preds` with each row indexing a run and each column indexing a session (e.g., `model(1).run_preds(:, N)` contains all run predictors for the *N*-th session in the object).
     2. Predictors are also generated for each trial type and stored in a 3D cell array `model(1).trial_preds` with each row indexing a trial type, each column indexing a session, and each slice indexing an experiment (e.g., `model(1).trial_preds(:, N, K)` contains predictors for each trial type in the *K*-th experiment of the *N*-th session).
 Be aware that trial predictors will vary across sessions for models with session-specific hyperparameters such as the CTS model.